RatchetModding/Replanetizer/README.md

  - Left click items to select them
  - Rotate the camera by holding the right mouse button down and moving your mouse

-# Task management

-All tasks are available at asana.
-Contact simenfjellstad or stiantoften to be added to the board.

-# Git...
-No commits should be pushed directly to master.

-You should create your own branch for any new feature you create.

-## CLI commands for creating a branch:
-(Assuming remote = origin)

-1. git branch `branch-name`
-2. git checkout `branch-name`
-3. git add -A
-4. git commit -am "My commit message"
-5. git push origin `branch-name`

-## Merging branches:
-All branch merges should be done in their respective branches and **NOT master**
-(Assuming remote = origin)

-1. git pull origin master
-2. Using a text editor, resolve the conflicts marked by a "<<<<<<<" line
-3. Add and commit fixed files.
-4. Push merge commit to `branch-name`
-5. git checkout master
-6. git merge `branch-name`

 ## Running on non-Windows platforms

 Not all parts of Replanetizer work on non-Windows platform, notably some of the UI functions do not.